smarzola/spynach/docs/advanced.rst

 Advanced topics
 ===================

-This section will cover some advanced functions of Artichoke like helpers, authentication and form builder
+This section will cover some advanced functions of Spicy-Artichoke like helpers, authentication and form builder

 Exposing Helpers inside templates
 -----------------------------------